timcrockford/yourls-api-edit-url/README.md

 ----------------
 The `change_keyword`  lets a site update the short URL associated with a long URL.
 On sites, where each long URL has at most one short URL, `oldshorturl` and `url` can be used interchangeable.
-On sites, where a long URL can have multiple short URL, `oldshortulr` must be used and passing `url` will raise an error.
+On sites, where a long URL can have multiple short URL, `oldshorturl` must be used and passing `url` will raise an error.

 ### Parameters

 * `newshorturl`: The new short URL.
 * `oldshorturl`: Optional.
 The short URL to update.
 * `url`: Optional.
 The long URL whose short URL is to be updated.
 * `title`: Optional.
 The title of the new URL.
+Pass `'keep'` to keep the current title or `'auto'` to infer the title from the url.
 Empty by default.

 ### Return values of the JSON response